Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- traumatic rupture of the capsule of the lens;
+- traumatic rupture of the lens capsule;

 Pathophysiology of phacogenic uveitis

-- zone 1 - neutrophils, tightly surrounding and infiltrating the lens;
+- zone 1 - neutrophils tightly surrounding and infiltrating the lens;

 - zone 2 - monocytes, macrophages, epithelioid cells and giant cells surrounding neutrophils;